Hay Fever: 4 Tips on How to Do Sports Despite Seasonal Allergies

 1. Don’t give up

-The fun in sports quickly evaporates when allergies prevent you from lacing up your running shoes.
+The fun in sports quickly evaporates when seasonal allergies prevent you from lacing up your running shoes.
 Frustration and the exhausting symptoms often make you want to take a break.
 “It’s understandable, but that’s exactly what I try to avoid as the attending physician.
 I encourage people to deal with the annoying problem,” says Pouria Taheri.

-2. Strengthen your immune system
+2. Train your immune system

 3. Use first aid for acute problems

 In the alternative above, however, a subjective evaluation of your limits is decisive.
 You should have medical support such as an inhaler within reach so that your drive doesn’t get you into trouble.
 “Taking allergy medicine like an antihistamine before your workout is advisable to treat constant problems.”
-Antihistamines prevent the allergies from causing difficulty breathing or serious reactions like shortness of breath.
+Antihistamines prevent seasonal allergies from causing difficulty breathing or severe reactions like shortness of breath.
 Alternating your workouts between outdoors and indoors is a smart way to gradually strengthen your immune system and create a smooth transition to resilience.

 Tip from experts:

-You should seek medical treatment for ongoing afflictions or tough problems that recur over the years.
+You should seek medical treatment for ongoing afflictions or challenging problems that recur over the years.
 “Many people try to address the problem with allergen immunotherapy, in which regular exposure to allergens teaches your immune system to adapt.
 However, this requires patience; the therapy usually takes one to two years.”